AliRampur/Phase-2-Group-Project/README.md

 ### _Multi Regression Modeling_

-Multi Regression - # 1: We ran various iterations of multiple regression models by including many of the other potential variables.
+_Multi Regression - # 1_: We ran various iterations of multiple regression models by including many of the other potential variables.
 One of the first models we performed included a categorical variable for zip code to try and identify statistically significant zip codes that had higher coefficients (i.e higher housing prices).

 After reviewing the results of this model, we determined that many of the zip codes had insignificant pvalues, and would therefore have to be taken out and the sheer number of zip codes made the model difficult to understand and have a large number of predictors.
 Further, after running the model, it appeared that the pvalue for the constant was also insignificant, putting the entire model into question.
 We decided to scrap the zip code approach.

-Multi Regression - # 2: We then ran a multiple regression model by including many of the same continuous and discrete variables discussed above, but this time, included a categorical variable for city/area that was extracted from the address field (e.g. 'Seattle', 'Kent', 'Bellevue', etc.).
+_Multi Regression - # 2_: We then ran a multiple regression model by including many of the same continuous and discrete variables discussed above, but this time, included a categorical variable for city/area that was extracted from the address field (e.g. 'Seattle', 'Kent', 'Bellevue', etc.).
 This model resulted in far fewer x- variables than the # 1 discussed above, and the p-value was significant, however the R-squared (explanation of variance) was not at the level we were hoping for.
 Therefore, we decided to further analyze the other continuous and ordinal variables, such as sqaure footage and grade, and apply data engineering to identify predictor variables that could improve the accuracy and error rate of our model.

 Below is a list of the engineered variables we decided to include in the next iteration of our model: